fasteddy516/CircuitPython_JoystickXL/docs/start.rst

 The *coding* part is where JoystickXL comes in.
 Check out the :doc:`Examples </examples>` section to see how it's done.
-Reading through the *Basic* and *Advanced* examples should give you a pretty good sense of how to get started.
-If your custom controller has no more than 24 buttons, you may be able to use the *Advanced* example as-is!
+Reading through the first couple of examples should give you a pretty good sense of how to get started.
+If your custom controller has no more than 24 buttons, you may be able to use the *More Inputs* example as-is!

 If you need to dig deeper into JoystickXL's inner workings, check out the :doc:`API documentation </api>`.